-The results of the Group for the year ended 31 March 2022 are set out in the consolidated income statement on page 62.
-The Directors recommend payment of a special dividend of HK3.0 cents per ordinary share (2021: Nil) in respect of the year, to shareholders on the register of members on 6 September 2022.
-The expected payment date of the special dividend is 14 September 2022.
-No final dividend was declared for the year ended 31 March 2022 (2021: HK7.0 cents per ordinary share).
+The results of the Group for the year ended 31 March 2023 are set out in the consolidated income statement on page 61.
+The Directors recommend payment of a final dividend of HK9.0 cents per ordinary share (2022: Nil) in respect of the year, to shareholders on the register of members on 6 September 2023.
+The expected payment date of the final dividend is 14 September 2023.
+No special dividend was declared for the year ended 31 March 2023 (2022: HK3.0 cents per ordinary share).